yangnyc/SellerTools/README.md

    dotnet build
    ```

+## Usage

+### Web Automation

+Utilize the modules in `PuppeteerSharp` and `PuppeteerExtraSharp` folders to run automated browser tasks, such as:
+- Scraping online marketplace data.
+- Auto-filling forms.
+- Managing listings or inventory.

 ## Database Migration and Seeding

 ### Migration

+**DataDB Migration:**
 Database migration (drop and recreate) for development is handled via the `SQLDBApp/RecreateDatabase.cs` script.
 This utility will:

 - Drop the `DataDB` database if it exists.